 Once you have completed the introductory course and received your user license, you will be granted access to the NGI OpenLab booking calendar.
 You can then independently reserve lab time based on your needs.

-Remember to remove/cancel your booking from the booking calendar if something unforeseen happens and you are unable to come, to free up the slot for other users of NGI OpenLab.
+Please remember to remove/cancel your booking from the booking calendar if something unforeseen happens and you are unable to use your booked slot.
+This will free up the slot for other users of NGI OpenLab.

 When can I access the lab?

 The lab is available for booking during regular working hours, Monday to Friday.
-You can access the lab using your key-card, which you can collect after booking the lab.
-Instructions on how and where to collected your access card will be given during the introductory course.
+You can access the lab using your access card, which you can collect after booking the lab.
+Instructions on how and where to collect your access card will be given during the introductory course.

 Please note, staff availability is guaranteed for phone support between 9:00 AM and 3:00 PM, Monday to Friday.